Cyril9227/cyril9227.github.io/_posts/markov-chain/2024-08-28-markov-chain.md

 ## Likelihood

-Quite easy to understand, we just want to know how likely it is that the model generates a given observation sequence.
-So for instance, if we continue our example and we want to know how likely it is that the model generates the sequence $$3, 1, 3$$ **given** the hidden states _hot hot cold_.<br>
+Quite easy to understand, we just want to know how likely it is that the model generates a given observation sequence.<br> So for instance, if we continue our example and we want to know how likely it is that the model generates the sequence $$3, 1, 3$$ **given** the hidden states _hot hot cold_.<br>
 The computation would simply be $$P(3, 1, 3 \vert \text{hot hot cold}) = P(3 \vert \text{hot}) \times P(1 \vert \text{hot}) \times P(3 \vert \text{cold})$$ (thanks to Markov property), if we read the emission probabilities on our graph, we have $$P(3 \vert \text{hot}) = 0.4$$, $$P(1 \vert \text{hot}) = 0.2$$ and $$P(3 \vert \text{cold}) = 0.1$$, so the likelihood would be $$0.4 \times 0.2 \times 0.1 = 0.008$$.
 <figure style="text-align: center;">
   <img src="/assets/img/mchain/emissions.png" alt="hmchain">